deepfates/notebook/content/brain/listening-agency.md

 aliases: ["listening.agency"]
 ---

-*A small webapp I designed for listening to podcasts, with some chill music in the background.
-Status: inactive.*
+*A small webapp I designed for listening to podcastsand music at the same time.
+Status: operational.*

+SPACE PIRATE RADIO, at https://listening.agency, is a niche podcast player and vibe machine.

 It was sparked by the realization that I spent as much time looking for podcasts to listen to as actually listening to them.
 Despite all this surfing and swiping, eventually I end up putting the same dozen podcasts on my playlist every week, so I thought, why not just make a site that plays through them automatically?